newfies-dialer/newfies-dialer/README.rst

 another gateway, forwarded to a Call-Centre, in fact, any to any application that can be built on Freeswitch.

+**Dialer Settings :** Each customer needs to have Dialer Settings and trunks associated with their account.
+These set the limit to which each customer can utilise Newfies-Dialer in terms of trunks, calls per minute, call duration, subscribers and campaigns, as well as blacklisting or whitelisting phone numbers.

 Installation
 ------------